DerwenAI/rllib_tutorials/recsys/README.md

 ### Analysis

-There is a Jupyter notebook `cluster.ipynb` which was used to determine how to optimize the clustering used by the recommender system.
+There is a Jupyter notebook `cluster.ipynb` which helped determine how to optimize the clustering used by this recommender system.
+It could be adapted for other data sources.

 ### Dependencies